"The Art Of Happiness" By HH Dalai Lama And Howard C Cutler

 This easy-to-read book is the product of several interviews between Howard Cutler and the Dalai Lama.

-"The art of happiness" keeps a friendly tone, coupled with short amazing stories throughout the book, and the first hand experience of the Dalai Lama from the perspective of Howard Cutler.
+'The art of happiness' keeps a friendly tone, coupled with short amazing stories throughout the book, and the first hand experience of the Dalai Lama from the perspective of Howard Cutler.

-In regards to happiness, the Dalai Lama states very clearly that "[...] the very purpose of our life is to seek happiness".
+Regarding happiness, the Dalai Lama states very clearly that "[...] the very purpose of our life is to seek happiness".
 What is best, "[...] happiness can be achieved through training the mind".

 The Dalai Lama exposes that we can attain happiness through our choice of thoughts and attitudes: